To understand why configuring your rotations is valuable, make sure you read our introduction to rotation evaluations

 This area allows you to indicate that a given faculty member works with learners on this rotation.
 This section is completely optional.
 Specifying people here will allow them to get automatic feedback requests for a learner each time a rotation finishes (more on this later).

-There are two types of automatic feedback requests.
+There are three types of automatic notifications and feedback requests.
 The first one focuses on summative assessments.
 At the end of a rotation, any faculty member in your program has the option to provide summative feedback for the learner on the given rotation.
 If this option is enabled (and it's enabled by default), the rotation director and all of the associated faculty (from the section above) will receive automated feedback requests for their summative assessments once the rotation ends.

 The second option allows you to specify whether or not the rotation director should receive a request at the end of the rotation to drive the rotation summary evaluation to completion.
 While any faculty member can help fulfill rotation requirements by giving feedback throughout the rotation, it's ultimately up to the rotation director to ensure that all requirements are met once the rotation finishes.
 To help with that, if enabled, this feature will automatically send feedback requests to the rotation director for any unmet rotation requirements at the end of the rotation.